 At Wouldham All Saints School, we monitor the progress of all pupils throughout the year to review their academic progress.
-We also use a range of assessments with all the pupils at various points including Y1 phonics screening, WellComm, NELI, standardised assessment tests in reading and maths; and mid-year and end year benchmarking.
+We also use a range of assessments with all the pupils at various points including Y1 phonics screening, speech link, language link, NELI, standardised assessment tests in reading and maths; and mid-year and end year benchmarking.
+We also use the Evidence Me profile to help us corroborate our data.